VUMat/flxn-devops-challenge/README.md

 Description:

-add a prioritized list of five or more development tasks you would do next to improve your solution to the code challenge.
+This pipeline performs static code analysis using flask8, container vulnerability scan using trivy

 Things to improve:
-- GKE autopilot -> GKE if have specific requirenments /cost concern

 - scan steps to pipeline
-        - static code analysis
-        - lint steps
+        - docker lint steps
         - test coverage

-        - container vulnerability scan
+- env promotion process
+- update helm templates to make sure you are using load balancer with existing IP (which should have dns name attach to it)

 - create terraform (IaC) to deploy GCP infra
-- capability to deployephemeral GKE cluster for CI/CD and test/dev environmentss
+- capability to deploy ephemeral GKE cluster for CI/CD and test/dev environmentss  (cluster that will be deleted after all tests)
 - add code to setup GKE (gcloud cli)
 - fine-tune firewall in GKE to limit access for github actions
+- update gcp github actions service account to use Workload Identity Federation / Keyless access instead of service account

+How to:

+Requirenments:
+ - Github repo
+ - GCP account

-Service account for GKE with minimal privileged permissions: gcloud services enable cloudresourcemanager.googleapis.com #enable api to edit  IAM policies
+Create Service account for GKE with minimal privileged permissions: gcloud services enable cloudresourcemanager.googleapis.com #enable api to edit  IAM policies

 Create a service account: